qbertlivz/BusinessPlatformApps/Source/Apps/Partner/Released/iTalent-SocialAnalyticsByLithium/README.md

 **Azure Function:**

-Azure functions are serverless compute services that enable you to run code on-demand, without having to explicitly provision or manage infrastructure.
+Azure functions are serverless compute services that enable you to run code on-demand, without having to explicitly provision, or manage infrastructure.
 These functions will run a script or piece of code in response to a variety of events.

-A time-trigger azure function is created during the solution template deployment and is scheduled to run every day at 6:00 AM (this can be changed from function schedule settings ) in a newly created azure resources in your azure subscription.
+A time-trigger azure function is created during the solution template deployment and is scheduled to run every day at 6:00 AM (this can be changed from function schedule settings ) in a newly created Azure resources in your Azure subscription.

-The Run method in the "LithiumETL" azure function calls the LoadandProcessLithiumData method with Lithium credentials and Azure SQL connection string in iTalent.LithiumConnector.GetLithiumData class.
+The Run method in the "LithiumETL" Azure function calls the LoadandProcessLithiumData method with Lithium credentials and Azure SQL connection string in iTalent.LithiumConnector.GetLithiumData class.

 ```C#